postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-creating_workspaces.md

 **Team**

 If you select "Team", enter the name and description.
 If you decide instead to create a personal Workspace, select "Personal" in the Type menu.
-Then, add the email address of whom you want to invite to this team Workspace.
+Add the email address of whom you want to invite to this team Workspace.
 Click the **Create Workspace** button to see or add existing collections, or create a collection.

 [![create new team workspace](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-createNewWorkspace-modal.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-createNewWorkspace-modal.png)